kuberlab/docs/docs/settings/organization.md

 # Organizations

-Creating an organization helps you centralize your organization's projects and resources.
-All projects and resources live under the organization, and billing goes through a central organization account.
-You can create different teams under organization, setup access permissions for those teams and invite people to your teams.
+An organization is a construct used to centralize projects and resources that are inter-related and need to be managed under a single umbrella.
+These projects and resources then live under the organization, and billing goes through a single central organization account.
+You can create different teams under the organization hierarchy, set up access permissions for each team and invite specific users to each team.

-## Create new organization
+## Create a new organization

-You could create new organization on the settings page.
+Creating a new organization is done from the 'settings' page.

 ![](/img/settings/settting3.png)

-Please fill following fields:
+You will need to fill in the following fields:

-* Title - Visible name of organization.
+* Title - The visible name of the organization.
-* Identification - Will be filled automatically or you can provide your own identification.
-With field will be used int the URL witch point to your Organization.
-Valid identification must be 63 characters or less and must begin and end with an lower case alphanumeric character ([a-z0-9]) with dashes (-) and lower case alphanumerics between.
+* Identification - This is filled automatically with a default.
+You can provide your own identification by changing the default.
+This field is used in the URL which points to your organization.
+A valid identification string must be 63 characters or less and must begin and end with an lower case alphanumeric character ([a-z0-9]).
+Between these, it may have dashes (-) and lower case alphanumeric characters.
-* Phone - Organization contact.
-Mandatory field.
+* Phone - Contact phone number for the organization.
+This is a mandatory field.
-* URL - Organization contact.
-Mandatory field.
+* URL - Web page for the organization.
+This is a mandatory field.

 ## Teams

-After organization has been created you can create different teams under organization and setup access group for those teams.
-By default there is only one team 'Owners', users from this team have all permission to manage Infrastructures, Projects, Teams, Billing Information(if available) and Users for that organization.
+After an organization has been created, you can create different teams under the organization and set up access groups for those teams.
+By default there is only one team, named 'Owners'.
+The users in this team have full permissions that allow them to manage Infrastructures, Projects, Teams, Billing Information(if available) and Users for that organization.

 ![](/img/settings/settings4.png)

 # Service Accounts

 See [user service accounts](/Settings/User.md#service-accounts) for details.

 # Billing

 See [user billing](/Settings/User.md#billing) for details.